BA English Literature and Italian / Overview

 - Bachelor of Arts (BA)

 - Typical A-level offer

-ABB including English Literature or English Language & Literature (Grade A) and GCSE modern foreign language (Grade B/6)
+ABB, including English Literature or English Language and Literature (Grade A) and GCSE modern foreign language (Grade B/6).

 - Typical International Baccalaureate offer

 34 points overall.
 6,5,5 in Higher Level subjects (including 6 in English Literature, or English Language and Literature)